 - 5 cups raw mixed nuts (make sure to use some already chopped/halves and some whole).

-- 1/2 tsp red chili powder (Thai red chili is great to use here)
+- ½ teaspoon red chili powder (Thai red chili is great to use here)

-- 2 tbsp tamari (gluten free soy sauce) sauce (or coconut aminos)
+- 2 Tablespoons tamari (gluten free soy sauce) sauce (or coconut aminos)

-- 2/3 to 1 cup goji berries and/or chopped dried pineapple
+- ⅔ – 1 cup goji berries and/or chopped dried pineapple

-- 1 tbsp red pepper flakes (less if you want less spicy)
+- 1 Tablespoon red pepper flakes (less if you want less spicy)

 - Extra paprika or curry powder mix to season after if desired.

-- Place everything but your dried fruit in an oiled or lined crock pot or slow cooker.
+- Place everything except dried fruit in an oiled or lined crock pot or slow cooker.

-- Mix nuts, butter, sugar, spices, and Tamari all together.
+- In a bowl, mix together nuts, butter, sugar, spices, and Tamari all together.
+Pour into crock pot.

-- Once everything is cooked, lay out the spiced nuts on a large lined baking sheet or parchment paper to cool.
+- Once everything is cooked, spread out the spiced nuts on a large lined baking sheet or parchment paper to cool.

-- Mix in your dried goji berries or dried fruit of choice.
+- Mix in the dried goji berries or dried fruit of choice.

 - Sprinkle with red pepper flakes and extra seasoning if desired.

-- Store in ziplock bag or container (sealed) for up to 10 days to 2 weeks.
+- Store in ziplock bag or container (sealed) for 10 days to 2 weeks.
 Or keep in fridge for 2-3 weeks.